NVIDIA/gdrcopy/README.md

 - gdrcopy_copybw, a minimal application which calculates the R/W bandwidth for a specific buffer size.
 - gdrcopy_copylat, a benchmark application which calculates the R/W copy latency for a range of buffer sizes.
 - gdrcopy_apiperf, an application for benchmarking the latency of each GDRCopy API call.
+- gdrcopy_pplat, a benchmark application which calculates the round-trip ping-pong latency between GPU and CPU.

 ## Requirements